AydenB/mkdocs/docs/how-to/Tax Reporting Modules.md

 The Alabama Tax Reporting reports can be generated from Build AL Tax File option in the State Tax Reporing Menu accessible from 6, 7, 22, 6.

-Customers can be excluded from the Alabama Resale Format using F8
+Customers can be excluded from the Alabama Resale Format using F8.

+### Setup
+- [ ] Setup vendor group for Non-Participating Vendors to mark as non-participating.
+5, 11.
+- [x] Identify Tax classes that are RYO Tobacco Items.
+1, 2, 7.

 ## Arkansas Tax Reporting